Dynamic random-access memory: Array structures

 Self-aligned storage node locations simplify the fabrication process in modern DRAM.

 DRAM cells are laid out in a regular rectangular, grid-like pattern to facilitate their control and access via wordlines and bitlines.
 The physical layout of the DRAM cells in an array is typically designed so that two adjacent DRAM cells in a column share a single bitline contact to reduce their area.
 DRAM cell area is given as nF^{2}, where n is a number derived from the DRAM cell design, and F is the smallest feature size of a given process technology.
 This scheme permits comparison of DRAM size over different process technology generations, as DRAM cell area scales at linear or near-linear rates with respect to feature size.
 The typical area for modern DRAM cells varies between 6–8 F^{2}.

 The horizontal wire, the wordline, is connected to the gate terminal of every access transistor in its row.
 The vertical bitline is connected to the source terminal of the transistors in its column.
 The lengths of the wordlines and bitlines are limited.
-The wordline length is limited by the desired performance of the array, since propagation time of the signal that must transverse the wordline is determined by the RC time constant.
+The wordline length is limited by the desired performance of the array, since the propagation time of the signal that must traverse the wordline is determined by the RC time constant.
 The bitline length is limited by its capacitance (which increases with length), which must be kept within a range for proper sensing (as DRAMs operate by sensing the charge of the capacitor released onto the bitline).
 Bitline length is also limited by the amount of operating current the DRAM can draw and by how power can be dissipated, since these two characteristics are largely determined by the charging and discharging of the bitline.

 Bitline architecture

 Sense amplifiers are required to read the state contained in the DRAM cells.
 When the access transistor is activated, the electrical charge in the capacitor is shared with the bitline.
 The bitline's capacitance is much greater than that of the capacitor (approximately ten times).
 Thus, the change in bitline voltage is minute.
 Sense amplifiers are required to resolve the voltage differential into the levels specified by the logic signaling system.
-Modern DRAMs use differential sense amplifiers, and are accompanied by requirements as to how the DRAM arrays are constructed.
+Modern DRAMs use differential sense amplifiers and are accompanied by requirements as to how the DRAM arrays are constructed.
 Differential sense amplifiers work by driving their outputs to opposing extremes based on the relative voltages on pairs of bitlines.
-The sense amplifiers function effectively and efficient only if the capacitance and voltages of these bitline pairs are closely matched.
-Besides ensuring that the lengths of the bitlines and the number of attached DRAM cells attached to them are equal, two basic architectures to array design have emerged to provide for the requirements of the sense amplifiers: open and folded bitline arrays.
+The sense amplifiers function effectively and efficiently only if the capacitance and voltages of these bitline pairs are closely matched.
+Besides ensuring that the lengths of the bitlines and the number of DRAM cells attached to them are equal, two basic architectures to array design have emerged to provide for the requirements of the sense amplifiers: open and folded bitline arrays.